-Distributions of elective deferrals, qualified matching, and qualified nonmatching contributions from Safe Harbor 401k plans cannot be withdrawn prior to termination of employment or age 59.5.
-However, a new exception was granted as of January 1, 2020, allowing hardship withdrawals from Safe Harbor plans on account of immediate and heavy financial need.
+Distributions of elective deferrals, qualified matching, and qualified non-matching contributions from Safe Harbor 401(k) plans cannot be withdrawn prior to termination of employment or age 59.5.
+However, hardship withdrawals from Safe Harbor plans on account of immediate and heavy financial need are permitted.

 Explicitly prohibited mid-year amendments include:

 The Safe Harbor notice can be delivered electronically, by hand, or by mail, but must contain the following:

 Employers are responsible for timing and tracking the delivery of this notice, which can come up in auditing by the IRS or DOL.
 Notices must be delivered 90 days before the beginning of the first Safe Harbor plan year (October 1) or within 30 days of an existing plan amendment (December 2).

 Companies like Ubiquity automatically send notice on behalf of small business owners, so there is one less task to think about.
 Contact us to discuss the Safe Harbor 401(k) today!